-According to the World Health Organisation (WHO), mental health challenges are a prevalent cause of disabilities globally, accounting for approximately one-third of all disabilities worldwide.
+According to the World Health Organization (WHO), mental health conditions are a prevalent cause of disabilities globally, accounting for approximately one-third of all disabilities worldwide.

 When is World Mental Health Month?